Site Logo

 Case Study 2: 50% Rating for PTSD

 A 63 year-old veteran with PTSD rated at 10% provided a Disability Benefits Questionnaire (DBQ) from his doctor.
 The DBQ noted depressed mood, flattened affect, panic attacks twice a week, impaired judgment and difficulty in establishing effective relationships.
-Consequently, VA increased his PTSD disability rating to 50%.
+In the end, VA increased his PTSD disability rating to 50%.

 Case Study: 10% Rating PTSD

 VA rated a 44 year-old veteran at 10% because her PTSD symptoms were well controlled with medication.
 She asked VA to increase the rating to 30% because she had 2 panic attacks in the past 12 months.
 The panic attacks happened during her commute to her full-time job.
 The attacks resolved within minutes, and she did not lose any time from work.
-As a result, VA kept her PTSD disability rating at 10%.
+In brief, VA kept her PTSD disability rating at 10%.

 Call for a Free Case Review